 How to set up a custom tracking domain in Woodpecker?

 All the pricing plans include the custom tracking domain setup.
 It requires setting up a new record in your DNS (server) settings, before you go to Settings in Woodpecker but it’s totally worth it.
 You will find a step by step guide on that in our Help section:

-If setting your own domain for tracking email opens, clicks and unsubscribes sounds like a good idea, but you don’t have an account in Woodpecker yet, you can go for 14-day free trial to see if Woodpecker will meet your emailing needs.
+If setting your own domain for tracking email opens, clicks and unsubscribes sounds like a good idea, but you don’t have an account in Woodpecker yet, you can go for a 14-day free trial to see if Woodpecker will meet your emailing needs.